Bunuba: Country

 The Bunuba's traditional territory extended over some 2,500 mi2.
 The northern frontier ran along the Lady Forrest Range.
 To the west, it reached as far as Mount Broome, and ran along the Richenda River as far as the Granite Range and Mount Percy.
 Its southeastern boundary lay along the Oscar Range as far as Brooking Springs.
-It encompassed also the Geikie Gorge and Stony Creek's headwaters in the northeast.
+It also encompassed the Geikie Gorge and Stony Creek's headwaters in the northeast.
 The Bunuba were also masters of the eastern part of the Wunaamin Miliwundi Ranges, at least until the Ngarinjin managed to expel them from that territory, sometime before the advent of white settlement.

 History of contact

 As white penetration and appropriation of their lands advanced, the pastoralists began to press the government to take strong measures against the presence of "blacks" on their property, some of whom they would nonetheless employ during the dry season.
-A resistance movement eventually emerged, in the mid 1890s, when the Bunuba leader Jandamarra, nicknamed "Pigeon", from a base in Tunnel Creek in the Oscar Ranges, organized guerilla warfare forays against the intruding cattle- and sheepmen.
+A resistance movement eventually emerged, in the mid 1890s, when the Bunuba leader Jandamarra, nicknamed "Pigeon", from a base in Tunnel Creek in the Oscar Ranges, organized guerrilla warfare forays against the intruding cattle- and sheepmen.
 Jandamarra himself had formerly been enlisted by white authorities to hunt down an earlier Bunuba resistance leader Ellemarra.
 A crackdown under Inspector Lawrence led to killings among, and the "dispersion" of, many communities, some of the victims being also Gooniyandi.
 Jandamarra was killed in 1897, but sporadic attacks continued on livestock, and massacres of the indigenous population persisted, one being said to have taken place as late as the 1930s.